kennynahh/uw-reality-labs/README.md

 ### Tracking

 While the accelerometer in IMUs can technically be used for positional tracking, it is just not possible for it to be accurate enough on its own.
-A positional tracking demo found on [YouTube](https://youtu.be/_q_8d0E3tDk?si=je-FXEluvx5F-icd) that used the IMU of the Oculus DK1 showed that since acceleration data needs to be integrated twice in order to become displacement (positional) data, there is a significant amount of error (quadratic) introduced into the tracking, which causes drift.
+A positional tracking demo found on [YouTube](https://youtu.be/_q_8d0E3tDk?si=je-FXEluvx5F-icd) that used the IMU of the Oculus DK1 showed that since acceleration data needs to be integrated twice in order to become displacement (positional) data, there is a significant amount of error (quadratic) introduced into the tracking over time (in the order of meters per second), which causes drift.
 Therefore, reference points need to be set up in the surrounding space of the user, through either inside-out ([visual-intertial odometry](https://en.wikipedia.org/wiki/Visual_odometry)) or outside-in (base-station/lighthouse) tracking.

+Knowing this helps us understand how modern standalone and PC VR headsets have positional tracking.
+On Oculus's "Cresent Bay" prototype and (consequently) the Rift CV1, for example, the IMU was almost purely used for positionally tracking fast movements, but the external camera would track the "constellations" (IR LEDs in array) on the HMD and Touch controllers and continously correct the IMU's positional error that, without the external camera, would quadratically increase over time.

 We hope to achieve a full 6DoF positional tracking system with our headset using either [PSMoveServiceEx](https://github.com/psmoveservice/PSMoveService), or by making use of existing open-source SLAM research projects that can create '[point clouds](https://en.wikipedia.org/wiki/Point_cloud)' (or similar) of the surrounding space and use this information as reference points.
 Many of these projects/papers (like [Basalt](https://github.com/VladyslavUsenko/basalt-mirror)) were made on Linux, which could possibly complicate things when we get to this point in our project.
-While ambitious, I hope to have a version in the future that uses a Raspberry Pi 5 (or similar board) with cameras and depth sensors integrated into the HMD design that can handle all of the tracking computation, much like Apple's R1 processor.
+While ambitious, we hope to have a version in the future that uses a Raspberry Pi 5 (or similar board) with cameras and depth sensors integrated into the HMD design that can handle all of the tracking computation, much like Apple's R1 processor.

 ### Designing around lenses